Forts Of Mother Bedford

 Forts of present-day Bedford County

 Fort Bedford ~ Located in the vicinity of Bedford Borough.
 Fort Bedford was built as one of the staging sites for the construction of Forbes' Road during the French and Indian War.
 It was garrisoned by the British during that period and was "captured" by James Smith and his Black Boys in 1769, making it the first British fort to fall to American rebels.
 The structure was used as a place of refuge during the Revolution by the local settlers.
-Follow this link to the Fort Bedford Page
+Click on the following link to access the Fort Bedford Page.

 Fort Coulter ~ Located on the property of Thomas Coulter (Cumberland Valley Twp.)

-Fort Defiance ~ Located along Sheavers Creek (West Providence Twp.)
+Fort Defiance (aka Fort Martin) ~ Located along Sheavers Creek (West Providence Twp.)

 Juniata Crossings Fort ~ Located in the vicinity of Breezewood (West Providence Twp.)